johnbillion/wp-json-schemas/readme.md

 ### How do I know the schemas are accurate?

 They're all tested against actual output from WordPress core.

-### Why aren't the descriptions very good?

-The descriptions are mostly copied from WordPress core.
-I'll update the descriptions in this schema as they're improved in core.

 ## Tests